Nuts2001/Mzwandile-Thokoane/README.md

 So, _**Have fun and Enjoy!**_

-Click on the link to read my document on [Land Management using QGIS;](https://gamma.app/docs/rqov72b9zju7kcj)
+Take a sneak peek on the document I wrote on [Land Management using QGIS](https://gamma.app/docs/rqov72b9zju7kcj)

 [Facebook](https://www.facebook.com/mzwandile.thokoane/)
 [linkedIn](https://www.linkedin.com/in/mzwandile-thokoane-697577b1/)